sagemath/sagewiki_to_gh-2022-10-10/days14/what.md

 ==== Polytopes ====
  * packages: lrs, cddlib, porta, 4ti2, polymake, coin/or
- * optimal performance: important algorithms are reverse search (lrs), double description
+ * optimal performance: important algorithms are reverse search (as in lrs, uses less memory), double description (track the duals, as in cdd and 4ti2)
- * optimization: linear and integer programming (coin/or), semidefinite programming
+ * optimization: linear and integer programming (coin/or), semidefinite programming (any good software for this?)
  * combinatorial aspects
  * polymake puts a lot of these things together, but it does not build!